-Outreach and link building are among the hottest topics in digital marketing, side by side with technical SEO.
+Outreach and link building are among the hottest digital marketing topics, alongside technical SEO.

-Especially when it comes to online businesses, whether they are B2B or B2C, building backlinks is turning out to have a big ROI, even higher than classic email marketing.
+Especially when it comes to online businesses, whether B2B or B2C, building backlinks is turning out to have a big ROI, even higher than classic email marketing.

-But the buzz among marketers is usually focused on strategies for building new backlinks, either through link swaps or guest posting.
-Not much is said about fixing broken links or claiming back the already built backlinks that are for some reason lost.
+But the buzz among marketers is usually focused on strategies for building new backlinks through link swaps or guest posting.
+Not much is said about fixing broken links or claiming back the already built backlinks that are, for some reason, lost.